 Bias

 Due to the online recruitment, a selection bias could not be avoided.
 Therefore, people with an affinity for media or the topic of the study and those with easier internet access were more likely to participate (repeatedly) in the survey.
-In addition, due to self-selection, volunteers are more motivated than randomly selected individuals, and therefore volunteer bias should be taken into account , the data represent only a subset of the population, and are therefore not generalizable to the general population.
+In addition, due to self-selection, volunteers are more motivated than randomly selected individuals, and therefore volunteer bias should be taken into account.
+Thus, the data represent only a subset of the population, and are therefore not generalizable to the general population.

-Limi
+Limitations

 This cross-sectional study represents a snapshot at the time of the survey, within a short survey period.
-However, the C-19 pandemic is a dynamic event, vaccination readiness changes, as do infection incidence, risk assessment, and other attitudes in the context of the pandemic.
-The survey reported in the present study shows the status before the start of the fifth wave in which a large portion of the cases emerged due to the Omicron variant in Germany, where the elta variant was the dominating Sars-CoV-2 variant.
-Comparability with current research is limited because factors related to the context may have changed or new ones may have been added.
+However, the Covid-19 pandemic is a dynamic event, vaccination readiness changes, as do infection incidence, risk assessment, and other attitudes in the context of the Covid-19 pandemic.
+The survey reported in the present study shows the status before the start of the fifth Sars-CoV-2 wave (omicron), where the delta variant was the dominating Sars-CoV-2 variant.
+Comparability with current research is limited because factors related to the context mentioned above may have changed or new ones may have been added.
 Consequently, the results of other studies could differ, and comparability is difficult.
-In addition, the sample size of approximately respondents allows subgroup analyses are not possible due to limited representativeness and sample size.
-Furthermore, the cross-sectional observational data in study does not allow for causal inference or determination of timing and associations between different variables.
+In addition, the sample size of approximately 897 respondents allows and subgroup analyses are not possible due to limited representativeness and sample size.
+Furthermore, the cross-sectional observational data in this study does not allow for causal inference or determination of timing and associations between different variables.

 According to the selection bias described above the study population in the present study is not a representative sample reflecting the general German population.
 Less than one third of the recruited persons were male participants, therefore no conclusions about the influence of gender on the readiness to be vaccinated can be drawn.
 38% of the participants were students, more than 90% indicated to have a high school diploma (A-Levels / Abitur) and over 80% of the sample fell into the young age categories (18-25 y, 26-35 y).
 Hence, the measured sociodemographic characteristics are not representative of the general German population.
-A (more) heterogeneous sample is necessary to determine representative factors that influence vaccination attitudes valid for the general population.
+A more heterogeneous sample is necessary to determine representative factors that influence vaccination attitudes valid for the general population.
 In addition, the proportion of those participants vaccinated at least once is higher than the proportion of unvaccinated participants.
-Therefore the sample from the COVIM-Study could be more positive about vaccination than the general German population.
-Thus the proportion of those willing to be vaccinated could be and thus the achievable vaccination rate, could be overestimated.
+Therefore the sample from the COVIM-Study could be thinking more positively about vaccinations than the general German population.
+Thus the proportion of those willing to be vaccinated could be overestimated and thus the achievable vaccination rate, could be overestimated.

 Ende

 The challenge is to get the undecided and hesitant citizens to vaccinate so that the threshold of herd immunity is crossed.
 Therefore, it is necessary to search for effective strategies to increase vaccination coverage among undecided and skeptical citizens.
-Because many studies of vaccine readiness have linked information influence to vaccination, it important to consider the announced policy changes to ban misinformation about the safety, efficacy, or ingredients of currently licensed and administered vaccines on FacebookInstagram, Twitter, and YouTube.
+Because many studies of Covid-19 vaccine readiness have linked information influence to vaccination, it is important to consider the announced policy changes to ban misinformation about the safety, efficacy, or ingredients of currently licensed and administered vaccines on Facebook,Instagram, Twitter, and YouTube.
 Therefore, measured on a population level, vaccination readiness can serve as an indicator that allows for identifying target groups and providing diagnostic support regarding interventions that could be helpful.
-Hence, the understanding of the vaccination readiness and the associated factors of the COVID-19 vaccine would provide valuable insight and guidance for clinical implementation and policy development.
+Hence, understanding the vaccination readiness and the associated factors of the Covid-19 vaccine would provide valuable insight and guidance for clinical implementation and policy development.